SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/agents/README.md

   3. [Learning place cells, grid cells and invariances with excitatory and inhibitory plasticity](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/weber_2018.py)

-Each of the models are implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the intereraction.
+Each of the models are implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the interaction.

-## 3.How-to-Contribute
+## 3. How-to-Contribute

-  1. Create a file that indicates the appropirate reference to the model
+  1. Create a file that indicates the appropriate reference to the model

   2. Create a class to run the model following the template shown in the [Agent_core.py](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/agent_core.py) and the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).

-  3. Create a [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples)  jupyter notebook for the new model where you can run the model in a chosen environement with selected experimental data
+  3. Create a [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) jupyter notebook for the new model where you can run the model in a chosen environment with selected experimental data

   3. Record your contribution

-All contribution should be sumbited through a pull request that we will later acess.
+All contributions should be submitted through a pull request that we will later access.
-Before sending a pull request make sure you have:
+Before sending a pull request, make sure you have the following:

-1. Checked the Lisencing frameworks.
+1. Checked the Licensing frameworks.

 2. Followed the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).